Mathematical proof: Undecidable statements

 A statement that is neither provable nor disprovable from a set of axioms is called undecidable (from those axioms).
 One example is the parallel postulate, which is neither provable nor refutable from the remaining axioms of Euclidean geometry.

 Mathematicians have shown there are many statements that are neither provable nor disprovable in Zermelo–Fraenkel set theory with the axiom of choice (ZFC), the standard system of set theory in mathematics (assuming that ZFC is consistent); see List of statements undecidable in ZFC.

 Gödel's (first) incompleteness theorem shows that many axiom systems of mathematical interest will have undecidable statements.

 Heuristic mathematics and experimental mathematics

 While early mathematicians such as Eudoxus of Cnidus did not use proofs, from Euclid to the foundational mathematics developments of the late 19th and 20th centuries, proofs were an essential part of mathematics.
-With the increase in computing power in the 1960s, significant work began to be done investigating mathematical objects outside of the proof-theorem framework, in experimental mathematics.
-Early pioneers of these methods intended the work ultimately to be embedded in a classical proof-theorem framework, e.g. the early development of fractal geometry, which was ultimately so embedded.
+With the increase in computing power in the 1960s, significant work began to be done investigating mathematical objects beyond the proof-theorem framework, in experimental mathematics.
+Early pioneers of these methods intended the work ultimately to be resolved into a classical proof-theorem framework, e.g. the early development of fractal geometry, which was ultimately so resolved.